Graduate Residence Hall Director

 Graduate Hall Director

 Graduate Hall Directors (GHD) are a part of our live-in staff and assist in the daily operation of an undergraduate residence hall.
-GHDs assist in the supervision of student staff such as, Resident Advisors, Student Desk Managers and Desk Clerks; as well as the administration of hall-wide programming and crisis response.
+GHDs assist in the supervision of student staff such as, Resident Advisors, Resident Advisor Desk Managers and Desk Clerks; as well as the administration of hall-wide programming and crisis response.

 Perks

-• Full Tuition Scholarship
+• Full in-state Tuition Scholarship

 • Meal Plan valued at $3,438

-• One-bedroom Furnished Apartment
+• Furnished Apartment

 • All utilities covered (water, heat, electricity, basic phone and cable)